tireddy2/Reverse-HTTP-Transport/draft-bt-httpbis-reverse-http.md

 Reverse HTTP/1.1 is not defined, as the lack of multiplexing renders it unsuitable for this use.

 Once this process has completed, the origin has proved ownership of the Origin Set and is ready to receive requests.
-The intermediary SHOULD direct subsequent HTTP requests for this origin over this Reverse HTTP channel absent explicit policy (e.g., overload, ACL).
+The intermediary SHOULD direct subsequent HTTP requests for this origin over this Reverse HTTP channel absent explicit policy (e.g., overload limit or ACL).
 For example, a policy can be provided to the intermediary to help determining unacceptable load threshold.

 ~~~~~ aasvg
                                         .------------------------------.